musaaj/Coding_with_Musa/src/basic_concepts.md

 **Numeric** values are number values such as 1, 0.5, -1 etc. numeric values can be integers, which are numbers without decimal point.
 Numeric values can also be floats, which are numbers with decimal point.
 Some programming language can have more types of numeric value while others might even have just one.

-**string** is a list of characters.
+**String** is a list of characters.
 Characters here means any symbol, especially those symbols used in written languages.
 String is usually indicated by double aphostrope or single aphostrope in various programming language.
 Example of string can be `"Hello Programming Language"`, `'Programming is awesome!"`, etc

 **Array** is a collection of values.
 An array can be a collection of values of different types or a collection of values of same type.
 Different programming languages use different notations to denot array.
 Array can be denoted with pair of [], {}, or ().
 Examples; `score = [3, 4,10, 8]`